 Buyers want businesses they are sure they can run at current levels or even improve upon.
 To this, they are looking for businesses that have repeatable processes that are going to succeed the business transition or sale.
 Your processes cannot be contingent on specific individuals; they must be entrenched in the business even if key personnel were to leave.

 4. Revenue Certainty

 Of course businesses have greater value if revenue has consistently been increasing, but buyers want to know this will continue.
 They will look to de-risk revenue forecasts by looking at what clients or revenue streams have a high level of certainty of continuing, even after the business is sold and ownership changes.

 5. Be Strategic

-All of these moves can be done independently, and maybe you already have some in place.
+All six of these moves can be done independently, and maybe you already have some in place.
 A company that can complete all or many of these moves before going to market to sell their business will sell for more than a business that does not have these attributes.
-If you have time to prepare your business before you exit, focusing on these six moves will increase your enterprise value at time of sale.
+If you have time to prepare your business before you exit, focusing on these six moves will increase your enterprise value at time of sale and result in a greater chance you will sell your business.
 This is all part of your overall exit plan so you can sell when you want, to whom you want, for what you want.